Watch Mafia Shows On This List

 Bad Blood (2017)

 Bad Blood stars Kim Coates (Sons of Anarchy) who plays Declan, a right-hand man, an enforcer for the Montreal Mob who needs to keep his boss Vito’s empire intact after being put in jail.
-Vito’s son Nico wants to take over but nobody else in the group thinks it’s a good idea, especially Declan.
+Their business interests include some of Canada’s Finest Casinos and real estate, but operate a drug operation and use those as fronts.
+Vito’s son Nico wants to take over the businesses but nobody else in the group thinks it’s a good idea, especially Declan.

-Things become hairy when Nico and Declan try to keep control of things but turn out to outdoing each other for control of the crime family.
+Things become hairy when Nico and Declan try to keep control of things but turn out to outdo each other for control of the crime family.

 One of the best things about Ozark is its exasperation.
 The character’s expression never gets old.
 You can’t help but think of how Netflix executives felt when their stock dipped $50 billion.
 It is not easy for a company to recover from a huge loss, and this drama certainly isn’t a quick fix.
 However, the series’ main character is Jason Bateman’s Marty, and he’s perfectly cast as a man of the people.